|Table of contents||Table of diagrams

 leaves Black with a very bad shape, and White plays out to , guarding against a cut at a, and sealing off Black's escape route through b.

-- The top two examples on this page are shamelessly copied (with permission) from goproblems.com - which has many other tesuji problems as well.
+- The top two examples on this page are shamelessly copied (with permission) from goproblems.com, which also has many other tesuji problems.